ASFOpenSARlab/opensarlab-cluster/AWS/build-aws.md

     ```yaml
     proxy:
-        secretToken: <The key hash derived above>
+      secretToken: <token>

     auth:
       admin:
         users:
-          - <list of users that will be JupyterHub admins>
+          - user1
+          - user2
+      whitelist:
+        users:
+          - user1
+          - user2
       dummy:
-        password: <unicode string that will be a shared password among users>
+        password: "password"  # This password will be shared among all users.

+    singleuser:
+      image:
+        name: 553778890976.dkr.ecr.us-east-1.amazonaws.com/asf-franz-labs
+        tag: build.7
+      extraEnv:
+        AWS_ACCESS_KEY_ID: "AWS_ACCESS_KEY_ID"
+        AWS_SECRET_ACCESS_KEY: "AWS_SECRET_ACCESS_KEY"
+      lifecycleHooks:
+        postStart:
+          exec:
+            # When the jupyterhub server mounts the EBS volumes to $HOME, it "deletes" anything in that directory.
+            # The volumes cannot be mounted anywhere else.
+            # Thus hidden directories for condas and other programs when originally built will get destroyed.
+            # This hook takes copies of those files (safely moved during the image build) and copies them back to $HOME.
+            command: ["cp", "-r", "/home/commons/.", "/home/jovyan/"]

+    # Always pull the latest image when the Helm chart is updated
+    prePuller:
+      continuous:
+        enabled: true
+      hook:
+         enabled: true
     ```

-    This basic config will allow anyone to sign into JupyterHub with basic notebook creation rights, using the designated password.
+    This basic config will allow anyone whitelisted to sign into JupyterHub with basic notebook creation rights, using the designated password.
 Admins listed will have the power to start and stop notebook servers of others.

-2. Install the chart into the k8s cluster from your local machine.
+1. Install the chart into the k8s cluster from your local machine.

      ```bash
      # Suggested values: advanced users of Kubernetes and Helm should feel